feedXia/Makersbnb/README.md

 Fork of the MakersBnB Group Project by Alex, Delia, Ewa, Xia and Sasha.

-In this project we are tasked to builda web application that allows users to list spaces they have available, and to hire spaces for the night.
+In this project we are tasked to build a web application that allows users to list spaces they have available, and to hire spaces for the night.

 ### User stories